ryushi32/home-assistant-purpleair/README.md

 3. Give it a name.

 #### Current Sensors
-This will create 10 entities per device:
+This will create 12 or 13 entities per device:
 * Particulate Matter 0.1
 * Particulate Matter 2.5
 * Particulate Matter 10